Who are the Volga Germans? Holding their Tradition across 3 Countries

 Design emblem of the Volga German ASSR

 The final blow came in 1941 when the German Nationals were labeled Enemies of the State.
 The Volga German Republic was dissolved.
 Strong young men were conscripted into the Soviet Army, women were put to work as servants, and the rest were shipped off to Siberia.
-The German communities in Russia were essentially erased, although some cemeteries still have the German headstones.
+The German communities in Russia were essentially erased, although some cemeteries still have German headstones.

 (note- in 1955, the USSR admitted to persecuting the Volga Germans…and released information about their location.)